 The play called for Will, the team's wide receiver, to catch the ball out in the flat, where he could use his speed to get by the man covering him.
 This time, however, the other team's cornerback read the play perfectly and got a clean shot at Will, driving his shoulder pad into Will's right thigh.
 Will felt a sharp pain that continued as he lay on the ground after the play, and he needed his teammates to help him off the field.

 Your quadriceps are muscles at the front of your leg that help flex your hip and straighten your knee when you walk or run.
-Because these muscles are attached to the femur, the largest bone in your body, a direct blow to the thigh can crush them against the bone.
+These muscles are attached to your femur, or thighbone, so a direct blow to the thigh can crush them against the bone.
 The resulting injury can be quite painful and, in some cases, serious.

 The two types of quadriceps contusion are: